ericjang/aibook/sources/chapter01.md

 Artificial Intelligence, or A.I. for short, means so many different things to different audiences, that nearly every book on AI begins with the author's personal definition of it.
 Let me begin with my own.

-Artificial Intelligence relates to *scientific fields* that study how intelligence works, combined with engineering disciplines *to replicate those intelligent capabilities*.
-It's an aspirational name for the field - Much like how cancer researchers have not yet cured cancer yet, AI researchers are well aware of the fact that we are nowhere close to building a machine with human-level intelligence.
+Artificial Intelligence is a broad umbrella terms for the *scientific fields* that study how intelligence works, combined with engineering disciplines *to replicate those intelligent capabilities*.
+It's very much an aspirational name for the field.
+Much like how cancer researchers have not yet cured cancer yet, AI researchers are well aware of the fact that we are nowhere close to building a machine with human-level intelligence.
 In fact, we understand the human-level intelligence even less than oncologists understand cancer.

-Most laypeople probably understand that “AI” is vaguely about “computers doing smart stuff”.
-What constitutes “smart stuff” is highly dependent on who you talk to.
-I consider software that recommends you a TV show you're likely to enjoy is pretty smart.
-I think a word processor that knows when you are using proper nouns versus making a spelling mistake is also pretty smart.
-Of course, what impresses people is inherently a moving goalpost.
+AI research draws ideas from computer science, neuroscience, philosophy, operations research, physics, philosophy, ecology, sociology, just to name a few areas that have inspired people seeking to replicate intelligence.
+But to put it bluntly, “AI” is vaguely about “computers doing smart stuff”.
+What constitutes “smart stuff” is highly dependent on who you talk to, and it tends to be a moving goalpost as computers have automated plenty of human tasks without yet becoming conscious themselves.
 To quote a tongue-in-cheek definition by Larry Tesler: “Artificial intelligence is whatever hasn't been done yet.”

-Some experts think that the term "AI" should be abandoned altogether because its broad scope confuses and scares the public, and would prefer to refer to technology with more technically precise terms like "recommender systems", "Naive Bayes", and "linear regression".
-I don't share this view - revealing the methodology of a particular system does not reveal the impressiveness of the task.
+Some experts think that the term "AI" should be abandoned altogether, because its broad scope and connotations of being "just as good as human intelligence" confuses and scares the public.
+Some would prefer to refer to the technology with more technically precise terms like "recommender systems", "Naive Bayes classifier", and "linear regression".
+I don't share this view, because the methodology of a particular system says nothing about the capabilities of the system.
 For instance, a neural network can be used to perform a simple forecast of housing prices based on square footage.
 A larger neural network can be used to best the human champion at Go.
-We might be able to do either of these without neural networks.
+We might be able to do either of these tasks without neural networks.
 If an external observer can't tell, then does it make sense to describe the system as what's happening under the hood?
-I'd argue that the term "Artificial Intelligence" is sufficient.
+The term "Artificial Intelligence" captures the right aspirational goal - we seek to understand our own intelligence and replicate it in software.

 # Software Today